HugCls/GHRM/README.md

 # GHRM

-2024-06-14: "The day is for honest men, the night for thieves." - Euripides
+2024-06-15: "Heaven is right where you are standing." - Morihei Ueshiba